-In 2006, the Court Order was amended which required GWA to perform approximately \$220 million worth of capital improvement projects and perform other actions to bring GWA's system into compliance.
+In 2006, the Court Order was amended which required GWA to perform approximately \$220 million of capital improvement projects and perform other actions to bring GWA's system into compliance.
 However, GWA was unable to meet all deadlines set out in the amended Court Order.
 The District Court ordered the parties to stipulate as to scope of remaining projects and project completion dates; however, the parties were unable to reach an agreement on all items.
 As a result, on November 10, 2011, the District Court issued an order setting new deadlines for the unfinished projects and establishing new projects that were not part of the amended Court Order.
-As of September 30, 2018, the financial impact of the order has not been fully known and has been estimated to cost approximately \$450 million to \$500 million, including financing costs.
+As of September 30, 2019, of the 93 items required by the Court Order, 92 items are either complete or in progress (e.g., continuous reporting requirement) except for one delayed project related to the repair, rehabilitation or replacement of water reservoirs estimated to cost \$42 million.
+This project cannot move forward until the 2020 Series Revenue Bonds have been issued and funds become available.